 The Conservancy has entered into a lease agreement for office space.
-The lease expires October 31, 2014 and requires monthly payments of \$2,414 to \$2,511.
-Also, the Conservancy has an operating lease for office equipment that expires September 3, 2014 and requires quarterly payments of \$898 to \$917.
+The lease expires October 31, 2019 and then has a three year option to renew.
+It requires monthly payments of \$2,480 to \$2,791.
+Also, the Conservancy had an operating lease for office equipment that expired September 3, 2014 and required quarterly payments of \$917.